Workers’ Compensation Lawyer in Raleigh, NC

-- Temporary partial disability compensation – Temporary partial disability benefits are for injured workers who are capable of returning to work, but not for the same wages they were working for pre-injury.
+- Temporary partial disability compensation – Temporary partial disability benefits are for injured workers who are capable of returning to work, but not for the same wages they were working for pre-workplace injury.
 In this case, a worker may be entitled to 2/3 the difference between their pre and post-injury wages.

 - Permanent partial disability compensation Permanent partial disability benefits (PPD) are assigned to workers who sustain a permanent injury and cannot return to the same work because of the injury.
 An injured worker who gets PPD is assigned a disability rating by a doctor which is a percentage of injury to that body part.
 The amount of compensation for the loss of use of a body part is defined by statute.

 - Permanent total disability compensation – the worker must show that he/she is totally and permanently disabled from any occupation and thus will receive medical benefits and his/her weekly compensation for life.

 Death benefits may be awarded to the family members of workers who died as the result of an on-the-job injury.
 They are 2/3 the average weekly wage of the deceased worker, not to exceed $992 per week for 500 weeks.
 Burial expenses are covered as a death benefit up to $10,000.